oxcafedead/sonar-auth-bitbucket/README.md

-# Bitbucket Authentication Plugin for SonarQube #
+# Bitbucket Server Authentication Plugin for SonarQube #

-This plugin enables user authentication and Single Sign-On via [Bitbucket](https://bitbucket.org/).
+This plugin enables user authentication and Single Sign-On via Bitbucket server.
 If you want to analyse Bitbucket Pull Requests you should use [this](https://github.com/AmadeusITGroup/sonar-stash) or [this](https://github.com/mibexsoftware/sonar-bitbucket-plugin) plugin.

 ## Installation ##